Friday, July 28, 2023

 Rev. Dane's copy of verses 7-10 from Oakes' poem

 I was left with several questions.
 The poem was published in print in 1677, presumably years after Oakes originally wrote the poem.
 Rev. Dane kept his commonplace book between 1648 and his death in 1697.
-It appears he copies Oakes’ Elegy in 1677, as he included that date near the heading of the poem.
+It appears he copied Oakes’ Elegy in 1677, as he included that date near the heading of the poem.
 Also, the poem begins on Image 147, about halfway through his book, so midway between 1648 and 1697.
 How did Rev. Dane come across the poem?
 I doubt he owned the printed booklet of the poem himself, otherwise why copy it in full into his commonplace book?
 Someone else must have shared the booklet with him.
 Someone in his community of Andover?

 Year of 1677 visible in lower left of Dedication section of Dane's copy of Oakes' poem